 The Colorado School of Mines’ Space Resources Program is the world’s first multi-disciplinary graduate program focused on educating scientists, engineers, economists, entrepreneurs, and policy makers in the developing field of space resources.

 - The Alliance for Development of Additive Processing Technologies, a world-class characterization center for additive materials headquartered at the Colorado School of Mines, was established in 2015.
 Founding members include Faustson Tool, Ball Aerospace & Technologies Corp., and Lockheed Martin, which contributed contributed more than $4 million in cost share to create the center.

 - Colorado State University (CSU)

 Nationally known for its programs and institutes dedicated to atmospheric science and research, CSU houses the Cooperative Institute for Research in the Atmosphere (CIRA).

 - Metropolitan State University of Denver (MSU Denver)

-MSU Denver is revolutionizing aviation and aerospace education with its Aerospace Engineering Sciences building, which will house multiple disciplines to answer the advanced manufacturing workforce needs for the aviation and aerospace industries.
+MSU Denver is revolutionizing aviation and aerospace education with its Aerospace Engineering Sciences building, which houses multiple disciplines to answer the advanced manufacturing workforce needs for the aviation and aerospace industries.